poult-lab/daily-word/english_words_ learning.md

 [verb] He'd glimpsed her through the window as he passed. "to see sb/sth for a moment, but not very clearly"

 [verb] Suddenly she glimpsed the truth about her sister. "to start to understand sth"

-10.hospitality [ˌhɒspɪˈtæləti]  [ˌhɑːspɪˈtæləti]

-[noun] If you behave well with them you can be a part of their friend circle easily and Korean people are very warm and kind so you may get a glimpse of Korean hospitality there.

-"friendly and generous behaviour towards guests"